-The ACTT (Accelerating Change Transformation Team) is a branch of the Alberta Medical Association that supports all physicians in Alberta, especially primary care physicians, with changes needed to build the best medical homes for Albertans.
+The ACTT (Accelerating Change Transformation Team) is a branch of the Alberta Medical Association that supports PCPs in Alberta.
+ACTT hosts an online learning platform, Learn@AMA.

-One example of a training tool that ACTT has developed is Learn@AMA, an online learning platform.
 As part of your orientation, you will complete the Panel in Action courses, the Primary Care Explained module, and the CII/CPAR Panel Administrator overview.